-The principal dentist had overall responsibility for the management and clinical leadership of the practice.
-The principal dentist was also responsible for the day to day running of the service.
+The corporate clinical director had overall responsibility for the management and clinical leadership of the practice.
+The practice manager was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.